syncfusion-content/maui-docs/MAUI/TreeView/selection.md

 ### Selection background

-The TreeView allows changing the selection background color for the selected items by using the `SelectionBackgroundColor` property.
+The TreeView allows changing the selection background color for the selected items by using the `SelectionBackground` property.
 You can also change the selection background color at runtime.

 ### Selection foreground

-The TreeView allows changing the selection foreground color for the selected items by using the `SelectionForegroundColor` property.
+The TreeView allows changing the selection foreground color for the selected items by using the `SelectionForeground` property.
 You can also change the selection foreground color at runtime.

-N> `SelectionForegroundColor` is applicable only for unbound mode.
+N> `SelectionForeground` is applicable only for unbound mode.

 ## Events

 ### SelectionChanging Event

 The `SelectionChanging` event is raised while selecting an item at the execution time.
-The `ItemSelectionChangingEventArgs` has the following members which provides the information for `SelectionChanging` event:
+The `ItemSelectionChangingEventArgs` has the following members which provide the information for `SelectionChanging` event:

 * `AddedItems`: Gets collection of the underlying data objects where the selection is going to process.
 * `RemovedItems`: Gets collection of the underlying data objects where the selection is going to remove.